harshhh28/hia-js/backend/README.md

 ### 1. **JWT Security**

-- Access tokens expire in 1 hour
+- Access tokens expire in 15 minutes
 - Refresh tokens expire in 7 days
 - Tokens are signed with a secret key
 - Refresh tokens stored in HTTP-only cookies
+- Supports both Bearer token and cookie authentication
+- Automatic token refresh with new tokens returned

 ### 2. **Password Security**